WilNeeley/Mega2560_Fan_Controller/doc/fw_board_checkout_sketches.md

 Here's a quick rundown of the sketches I recommend you upload, in the order I recommend you upload them.

+> [!IMPORTANT]
+>
-> NOTE: For most of these sketches to work correctly, your board will need 12V power (through J1), especially anything involving the fan headers.
+> For most of these sketches to work correctly, your board will need 12V power (through J1), especially for any sketches involving the fan headers.
+If you're only powering your board through the USB port, you may not get the results you expect.

-1. [`01_buzzer_and_led_test`](#sketch-01-buzzer-and-led-test): A very simple first sketch aimed at verifying you can install a program.
+1. [`01_buzzer_and_led_test`](#sketch-01-buzzer-and-led-test): A simple first sketch aimed at verifying you can install a program.
 Validates the following:
     * Microcontroller basic functionality (programming, timing, basic I/O)
     * Buzzer functionality
     * Arduino heartbeat LED (D31) functionality
-2. [`02_switches_and_more_leds_test`](#sketch-02-switches-and-more-leds-test): Another fairly simple sketch, this time geared towards assessing multiple I/O pins at once.
+2. [`02_switches_and_more_leds_test`](#sketch-02-switches-and-more-leds-test): A sketch geared towards assessing multiple I/O pins at once.
 Validates the following:
     * Reading the following inputs:
         * FAN_EN (SW3)
         * FAN_SET (SW4)